MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

 # Data manipulation - prepare data sets

-In the following section, we construct all the main variables that are used in the main analysis of the review.
+In the following section, we create all the variables that are used in the main analyses of the review.
 Unfold the below code to see this exact manipulations.

+## Loading data

 ::: {.cell}